-An annual review of an EHCP is carried out in accordance with statutory arrangements and the Local Authority processes.

-Support arrangements are discussed with parents and the pupil (as appropriate) to ensure resources are being used to maximum effect.
+- An annual review of an EHCP is carried out in accordance with statutory arrangements and the Local Authority processes. - Support arrangements are discussed with parents and the pupil (as appropriate) to ensure resources are being used to maximum effect. - Pupils with EHCPs also have an Individual Support Plan which is reviewed three times per year by teaching staff and the SENCO.
+This plan enables the greater outcomes of the EHCP to be 'broken down' into shorter term, SMART targets too.

-Learning Support Provision
+Learning Support Provision and Interventions

-Learning Support provision is delivered by Hunsley Primary teaching staff including support staff (e.g. TAs), to ensure that the best possible level of expertise and educational support is on offer to each pupil.
+Learning support provision and interventions as detailed in the Provision Map is are delivered by Hunsley Primary teaching staff including support staff (e.g. TAs), to ensure that the best possible level of expertise and educational support is on offer to each pupil.